larmarange/ggstats/README.md

 The `ggcoef` package provides a suite of functions to plot regression model coefficients (“forest plots”) using `ggplot2`.

-The suite includes new geometries to add alternating backgroung color to a plot.
+The suite includes new geometries to add alternating background color to a plot.

 ## Installation